abhishekvirat0/react-race-chart/README.md

 # react-race-chart

-> 📊 Seamless & fully customizable bar chart for React.
+Seamless & fully customizable bar chart for React.The result of bar chart is already sorted in descending order so you don't need to write extra code for that purpose.

 <br>